Lehigh Valley American Regions Math League team

 Breakfast Saturday is in a huge dining hall adjacent to the dorms.
 It is served from approximately 6:10 to 7:20.
 We all wear our LV ARML T-shirts and sit together at breakfast.
 Coaches will make sure that all students have gone to breakfast by about 6:50.
 The contest begins at 8:00 in a building about a 1/2 mile walk from the dorm.
 We gather outside the dorm about 7:30 to walk to our contest building.
 Each team of 15 will work the Team Questions and Power Questions together in their classroom, with a proctor waiting outside the room, giving them their materials and keeping time for them.
 The Team Questions require 20 minutes and the Power Questions 60 minutes.
 Each team will have a Captain, whose responsibility it is to make sure that all questions are answered.

 After the Team and Power questions, all students go to the huge Bryce-Jordan Center for the Individual Questions.
 There are five rounds of two questions each, with 10 minutes for a round.
 The correct answers are announced after each round, and after the last two rounds it is very exciting to see if any LV team members are among the handful of people who say they have answered all questions correctly (or all but one).
 Then comes the lunch break.
-Last year, box lunches were provided at Bryce-Jordan.
-It is likely that lunch will be done that way again, rather than everyone rushing back to the huge dining hall.
+Usually everyone rushes back to the huge dining hall.
 The breakfast and lunch costs are covered by the room and board fee that is covered by our sponsor, the Martinos.

 After lunch, we go back to Bryce-Jordan Center for the last round, the Relays.
 Each 15-person team is divided into five groups of three.
 Each group of three does the same thing.
 The first person has a question to answer and the second and third have questions which say something like "Let x=TNYWR.
 Perform some tricky calculation depending on x."
 TNYWR means "The number you will receive."
 They should be thinking about how to work their problems before they receive x, which is passed from the previous person.
 Only the third person's answer counts.
 You have six minutes to do it, and get double credit if you can do it in three minutes.
 There are two rounds of this.
 This is what won us the national championships in 2005, 2009, 2010, and 2011.